Killokii/RatObsidianVault/Random Notes.md

 ₊˚❀༉‧₊˚.
 COMMISIONING ₊˚❀༉‧₊˚.
-while there wont be any key collaborators, id likr to commision someone for sound design, and also
+while there wont be any key collaborators, id likr to commision someone for sound design and original ost and for some art and writing.
+Inorger to add some diffrent writing styles and forms of experrion, i wna tto commission some guest "apocosite users" who will either write forum posts for a character, make some "user generated content" like art, or in bigger cases desgin a apocosite of their own.

  ₊˚❀༉‧₊˚.  **Indigenous** PERSPECTIVES  ₊˚❀༉‧₊˚.
- id like to hire a indeginous consultnat, i have no idde ahow to get it done so i will be needing the help of acmi.
+ id like to hire a indeginous consultnat, i have no idde ahow to get it done so i will be needing the help of acmi. i want to have their view of how they would fit into the game design.

 ₊˚❀༉‧₊˚.
 MVP₊˚❀༉‧₊˚.
+> Clear world with hisorical events, monster lore, sets of communities and worldbuidling.
+> 30 forum users, each with their own profile, profile icon, profile description and a handful of forum posts
+> a "Government" Apocosite that will go through some of the post-apocoltic procedures in place to deal with monsters and how to identify certain monsters.
+> 5 unique apocosites
+> 10 forum posts100~300 words long
+> Proper sound implementation and 1 ost
+> Acsesibility features
+> Mobile view for phone users
+> fully realized visual style
+> in universe artwork
+> full site function: clincking on links, polls, looking closer on images, proper site stucture, ect.